Getting insights on publication analytics performance

 • Opens = The number of times the publication is opened.
 If the publication is refreshed, a new open is recorded.
 If the embedded publication is enlarged, it counts as part of the same open.

-• Avg.
-Engagement Time = Average of the total Engagement Time per publication visit (i.e. Opens).
-Engagement Time is based on the time your publication was viewed.
+• Average engagement time = Average of the total engagement time per publication visit (i.e. Opens).
+Engagement time is based on the time your publication was viewed.
 Engagement Time stops recording as soon as the user exits the page (e.g. selects a different browser window or closes the one that hosts the publication).
+If you are reading a spread aka pages 4-5 at the same time, we attribute half the time to page 4 and the other half to page 5 to avoid an impression of inflating the overall time viewed when looking at the chart.

 • Bounce rate = The percentage of publication opens that have no additional interactions associated with them.